kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 However, there are some flaws with MoqTransport that I'd like to address.
 It's been years and we're still unable to align on the most critical property of the transport... how to utilize QUIC.
-The draft compromises by supporting multiple different approaches, but it does by leaving important properties undefined.
+The draft compromises by supporting multiple different approaches, but it does so by leaving important properties dynamic or undefined.
 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

-This fork is meant to be a constructive, alternative vision.
+This fork is meant to be constructive; an alternative vision.
-I recognize that some of these ideas may he flawed, but my hope is that this draft can start a conversation on how to improve MoqTransport.
+I recognize that some of these ideas may be flawed, but my hope is that this draft can start conversations on how to improve MoqTransport.

 ## Critique